maxgromov/receipt-processor-challenge/README.md

 The POST method receives a JSON object as payload and returns the generated _receipt_ID_

 The GET method returns the number of points for each _receipt_ID_ received, if one exists.

+Sometimes when the app is running in a docker container, no error messages are shown in POSTMAN (this problem doesn't exist locally).
+I'm trying to solve this problem.

 # Receipt Processor